 Robert F. Kennedy Human Rights continues his legacy of joining the brave women and men on the front lines of the struggle for justice.
 From lawsuits to lesson plans, our programs are designed to empower activists working for change from the ground up.

-Shot@Life, campaign of the United Nations Foundation, aims to ensure that children around the world have access to life-saving vaccines.
+Shot@Life, a campaign of the United Nations Foundation, aims to ensure that children around the world have access to life-saving vaccines.
 Through education, advocacy, and fundraising we strive to decrease vaccine-preventable childhood deaths and give every child a shot at a healthy life no matter where they live.

 The Sonoma Ecology Center addresses challenges related to water supply and quality, open space, rural character, biodiversity, energy, climate change, and quality of life.